CaseyHaralson/pinkyring/README.md

 Now `pinkyring` can be run from the command line using the local version.
 When you want to remove the pinkyring link, run: `npm uninstall -g pinkyring`

+You can test command line arguments by running the following from inside the root of the project: `npx .`

 ### Adding New Template Options
 The template should have a .pinkyring.json file in the root of the project that adheres to the [IPinkyringConfig.ts file](./src/IPinkyringConfig.ts) from the src directory.
 An example .pinkyring.json implementation can be found [here](./templates/pinkyring-server-template/.pinkyring.json).